Teddy Riley: Career

 strike.
 The empty studio was for sale and was insured for $336,000.

 In 2009, Riley performed with Guy at the BET Awards.
 In the same year, Riley worked with Amerie and Robin Thicke on their respective albums.
 Leading on from his work on Snoop Dogg's album Ego Trippin', Riley became part of the production supergroup QDT, which features DJ Quik as well as Snoop Dogg.

 Riley produced and co-wrote the song "Teeth" with Lady Gaga for her EP The Fame Monster.
-Speaking in March 2010 to Blues & Soul's Pete Lewis – Riley said that he was no longer affiliated with Guy (Riley had last performed with the group in October 2010).
-Riley also said that the current line-up of Blackstreet consisted of himself, Chauncey Hannibal, Dave Hollister and Sherman 'J-Stylz' Tisdale.
-He confirmed that he was working on a new Blackstreet album, though intended to release his own album – entitled 'TRX' – first.
+Speaking in March 2010 to Blues & Soul's Pete Lewis, Riley said that he was no longer affiliated with Guy (Riley had last performed with the group in October 2010).
+Riley also said that the current lineup of Blackstreet consisted of himself, Chauncey "Black" Hannibal, Dave Hollister, and Sherman "J-Stylz" Tisdale.
+He confirmed that he was working on a new Blackstreet album, though intended to release his own album – entitled TRX – first.
 Artists he could possibly be working with for the project included Stevie Wonder and Elton John, plus his own new, upcoming acts.
-However, Hannibal stopped performing with the group and the lineup became Riley, Hollister, Mark Middleton and Eric Williams.
-In 2012, Hannibal returned to Blackstreet.
-Middleton and Williams left the group.
-As of 2019, the group's lineup now consists of Riley, Dave Hollister, J-Stylz, and Rodney Poe under the name "Blackstreet 2".
+However, Hannibal stopped performing with the group and the lineup became Riley, Hollister, Mark Middleton, and Eric Williams.
+In 2012, Hannibal returned to Blackstreet; Middleton and Williams left the group.
+As of 2019, the group's lineup now consists of Riley, Hollister, J-Stylz, and Rodney Poe under the name "Blackstreet 2".